jahangir842/openclaw-installation/README.md

 ---

-Here is the rewritten installation documentation, including the complete steps for authenticating the newly downloaded GitHub integration.

-### Installing External Skills via ClawHub
+## Installing External Skills via ClawHub

 While core capabilities are built directly into OpenClaw, third-party integrations must be downloaded using **ClawHub**, the framework's official package manager.